 Interlinking involves linking content in your blog post from within your site.

-You should be interlinking your content because (1) Interlinking is good for SEO and (2) Interlinking is a great way to get eyes on your older posts.
+You should be interlinking your content because (1) Interlinking is good for SEO and (2) Interlinking is an excellent way to get eyes on your older posts.

 How to Interlink

 When writing your blog post, if you have any relevant links from past blog posts, go ahead and place those links in your post.

 For example, you can say something like, “For more blogging tips be sure to check out my post 6 Things That Should Be In Every Blog Post.”

 I interlink on every one of my posts.

 I do this by linking to related content within the post, and by placing related posts at the end of my post (you can see an example of how I interlink at the bottom of this post).

 Placing related posts at the end of your post is similar to using one of those “related posts” plugins, but better.
 It’s better because:

 - It’s good for SEO.
 I’ve heard countless times that those related posts plugins can negatively affect your search engine ranking.